-- The child has to be 19 or younger (or 24 or younger if they’re a full-time student).
+- The child has to be 19 or younger (or 24 or younger if he or she a full-time student).

 Filing taxes can be an important financial milestone for your child.
-If they are old enough to understand, involve them in the process.
-Start them off on the right foot toward becoming a responsible, tax paying citizen.
-They’ll enjoy the refund check now, but most of all, they’ll appreciate the early introduction to this complex process later.
+If they are old enough to understand, involve them in the process, and start them off on the right foot toward becoming a responsible, tax-paying citizen.
+They’ll enjoy the refund check now, and they’ll later appreciate the early introduction to this complex process.